Skip to Content

 The chest was in great shape and only needed a little update to be perfect.

 Although the chest was in great shape overall, some scuffs and nicks needed to be repaired.
-Also, when I placed it in the room, it felt dark beside the natural pine bed.
+Although the wood matched our pine bed, it felt heavy and dark when placed in the room.

 The first step was to clean the piece thoroughly.
-Although it was in good condition, I gave it a good cleaning with Pledge furniture cleaner to be sure there were no sticky areas.
+Although it was in good condition, I gave it a good cleaning with Pledge furniture cleaner.

 Clean drawers of cabinet makeover

 The second step of the furniture makeover was to paint the chest’s exterior.
-This was an easy process because I used Annie Sloan Chalk Paint.
+This was an easy process when using Annie Sloan Chalk Paint.
 It’s so fast and straightforward to use.

-I just removed the drawers and painted two coats of Old White Chalk Paint.
+After thoroughly cleaning the chest, remove the drawers and paint two coats of Old White Chalk Paint.

 Paint outside of cabinet with chalk paint for an immediate budget-friendly update to thrift store purchase

 It took less than 30 minutes to finish the painting.
-I love using chalk paint for most projects, and you can learn how to use Chalk Paint here.
+I love using chalk paint for most projects, and you can learn more about how to use Chalk Paint here.

 Paint outside of the cabinet with old white chalk paint.
 Thrift store budget friendly furniture makeover